pfmoore/editables/README.md

 ## Python Compatibility

 This project supports the same versions of Python as pip does.
-Currently that is Python 3.6 and later, and PyPy3.
+Currently that is Python 3.6 and later, and PyPy3 (although we don't test against PyPy).